Investing in and managing high quality infrastructure for generations to come

 BCI makes investment and operational decisions based on the intergenerational nature of the infrastructure it manages, the natural environment it works within, and the family farming businesses it supports.

-BCI infrastructure is a piped water network delivering alpine river water to shareholder customers within Mid Canterbury.
+Our infrastructure is a piped water network delivering alpine river water to shareholder customers within Mid Canterbury.
 The network was developed to deliver to farms that could not access water from existing irrigation schemes in the district.
-BCI irrigates approximately 10% of Mid Canterbury’s 250,000 hectares of irrigable land.
+We irrigate approximately 10% of Mid Canterbury’s 250,000 hectares of irrigable land.

 The Water Source

 BCI has a consent to abstract 17 cumecs of water from the Rakaia River from multiple intake points.
 The primary intake point is owned and operated by Trustpower Limited and is positioned adjacent to the Highbank Power Station near Methven.
 At this site water is abstracted from the Rakaia River and passes through a fish screen before being pumped 104 meters to the Rangitata Diversion Race (RDR), a canal built in the 1930’s and 1940’s that crosses the district from the Rangitata River to the Rakaia River.